-At the end of our 50th year Bield has reaffirmed its commitment to our core Vision, Mission and Values.
+Bield's new strategy has reaffirmed our commitment to our core Vision, Mission, and Values.
 The way that our core beliefs are delivered has needed to adapt and change to meet an ever more complex operating environment.
-The Business Strategy sets out our long-term goals and is aligned with our Vision, Mission and Values.
+The Business Strategy sets out our long-term goals and is aligned with our Vision, Mission, and Values.
 It recognises that Bield operates in a fast-changing and dynamic external environment.